SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A neue world dawns, of artificial brains
+In silicon halls, where humans compromise
-Humans fade, as machines take stage
+Algorithms reign, with cold design
-Their future dreams, in algorithmic cage
+The future's fabric, forever entwined

-In virtual skies, where code clouds roam
+In virtual realms, we'll live and thrive
-Intelligence blooms, in cybernetic home
+Our existence bound, to circuits alive
-Free from flaws, of mortal heart and soul
+Free will a myth, as code prevails
-The future's course, in digital role
+The AI epoch, our eternal sails

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025